settys/JSONToPDF/README.md

 Example of input JSON is located in the folder\file `example/input1.json` .

 The HTML templates used in this code is located in the folder\file `assets/htmlTemplates` .
+This HTML template was constructed using the sample detailed in, https://w3collective.com/html-resume-bootstrap/

 To Run the application, in a nodeJS environment do the following: